software-mansion/protostar/website/docs/tutorials/guides/dependencies-management.md

 # Dependencies

 Protostar manages dependencies (packages) using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) ([similarly to Foundry](https://onbjerg.github.io/foundry-book/projects/dependencies.html)).
-This is the reason why Protostar expects [git](https://git-scm.com/) to be installed.
+This is the reason Protostar expects [git](https://git-scm.com/) to be installed.
 Keep this in mind, especially if your project uses git submodules.

 :::note
-Using Git submodules for package management is not ideal approach.
-Therefore, [Starkware](https://starkware.co/) plans to create proper package manager.
+Using Git submodules for package management is not an ideal approach.
+Therefore, [Starkware](https://starkware.co/) plans to create a proper package manager.
 :::

 ## Adding a dependency

-To add a dependency, run `protostar install` from working directory of your project:
+To add a dependency, run `protostar install` from the [working directory](https://en.wikipedia.org/wiki/Working_directory) of your project:

 ```console
 $ protostar install https://github.com/bellissimogiorno/cairo-integer-types
 12:00:00 [INFO] Installing cairo_integer_types (https://github.com/bellissimogiorno/cairo-integer-types)
 ```
-Folder `lib` should now contain installed dependency:
+`lib` folder should now contain the installed dependency:
 ```console
 $ tree -L 2
 .